crossplane/crossplane/design/design-doc-composition.md

       namespace: crossplane-system
       name: sql
     # This cluster scoped MySQLInstance _may_ bind to exactly one namespaced
-    # MySQLInstanceBinding.
+    # MySQLInstanceRequirement.
 See InfrastructurePublication below for details.
-    binding:
-      ref:
+    requirementRef:
-      - apiVersion: database.example.org/v1alpha1
+      apiVersion: database.example.org/v1alpha1
-        kind: MySQLInstanceBinding
+      kind: MySQLInstanceRequirement
       namespace: default
       name: sql
     # The reclaim policy determines what happens to this infrastructure
     # resource and all of the infrastructure resources it composes if it is
     # bound and then released.
 The policy may be either 'Delete' or 'Retain'.
     reclaimPolicy: Retain
 ```

 Note that the use of controller references to model relationships between an